Ichabond/Pythonbits/README.rst

 ================
 Section 1.1 Installation
 ------------------------
 Download the latest version from the git repository.
-Drop the file in a folder inside your shellpath.
+Drop the 2 files (pythonbits.py and MultipartPostHandler.py) in a folder inside your shellpath.
 It is suggested to create a directory for usermade scripts in your homedirectory.
 We will not go into this in this document.

 Section 1.2 Usage